CPSuperstore/DTP/README.md

 # Data Trebuchet Protocol
 Data Trebuchet Protocol for flinging large volumes of data from a client device to a server device over UDP

+Please visit the repository's [Wiki](https://github.com/CPSuperstore/DTP/wiki) for more information on how this protocol works.

 **Disclaimer**: I am quite new to C, so please keep in mind there are some ineffeniencies in the code.
 Feel free to optimize and improve.
 I think this is a really cool protocol, and with the right TLC we can make it great!